 Like the oft misunderstood prune, there has been an effort to re-brand the Haleakala Crater area something more technically accurate (dried lava-mountain?), but I think the Maui Guidebook will just call it a capital-C “Crater” (as in place name) rather than the longer-winded (and far-less recognized) “Haleakala National Park Summit Area.”

 Oh, and that dried lava-mountain you’re looking at isn’t actually done erupting yet.
 Haleakala is dormant, and (geologically speaking) it has erupted fairly recently.
 You’ll hear most guidebooks quote the more “hey that’s not that long ago” date of 1790, but that date is largely based upon deductions made from a notoriously bad map maker’s map not matching the coastal lines on an accurate map.
 When subjected to carbon dating, the rocks from that lava flow date to the 1600’s.
-(I don’t know about you, but my money is on the science nerds.)
+(I don’t know about you, but my money is on the carbon.)
 Haleakala is also expected to erupt several more times in the future.
 Since geological time is measured in the millions of years, our time on Haleakala (and Earth) is short enough that you can feel secure leaving the heat-reflective lava suit back home in the family fallout shelter.

 Stuff to Remember When You Visit